Anglican Mainstream: Social conservatism

 Anglican Mainstream is concerned about a number of social issues including abortion and end of life issues, the status of marriage and family, evangelism, the cultural challenge of secular society and general Anglican church life in Britain and overseas.
-Of all the issues with which it is concerned, its stance on issues of sexuality has drawn controversy, particularly its support for sexual abstinence for homosexual people and the ex-gay movement, which it considers to be a minority group often ignored or silenced.
-Liberal pro-homosexuality groups such as Changing Attitude have been particularly opposed to Anglican Mainstream, especially over their view that homosexual orientation is an unalterable fact of human nature.
+Of all the issues with which it is concerned, its stance on issues of sexuality has drawn controversy, particularly its support for abstinence from homosexual activity and the ex-gay movement, which it considers to be a minority group often ignored or silenced.
+Liberal pro-LGBTQ+ rights groups such as Changing Attitude have been particularly opposed to Anglican Mainstream, especially over their scientific stance that sexual orientation is an unalterable fact of human nature.

 In 2012, Anglican Mainstream was part of a coalition of Christian groups intending to run a two-week campaign in which some London buses would carry an advertisement reading "Not gay!
 Post-gay, ex-gay and proud.
 Get over it!" in the same style as adverts produced by Stonewall, the gay rights group.
-The intention was to draw attention to the existence of ex-gays and the possibility of change, a claim which is contradicted by some mainstream psychologists.
+The intention was to draw attention to the existence of ex-gays and the possibility of change, a claim which is contradicted by mainstream psychologists.
 After receiving appropriate permissions the campaign was then prohibited by London's mayor, Boris Johnson, because of the offence he believed it would cause.